Term Insurance Policy Portable

 What is Term Insurance Portability?

 Term insurance portability refers to the right you have as a policyholder to switch your insurance or insurance provider.
 It means you can change your insurer as per your suitability without the loss of accumulated benefits or even the paid premium amount.
-All those benefits and paid amounts are carried forward in the new plan.
-It can help protect your interests and encourage a fair and competitive market.
-This feature aims to prevent you from being "captive" to the contract.
+It allows you to move to a new insurer without losing certain continuity benefits, helping protect your interests and encouraging fair competition in the insurance market.
+This feature aims to prevent you from being captive to the contract.

 Please enter correct name Please enter the Full name